 All F-1 and J-1 visa holders studying at USD purchase health insurance coverage that meets BOR Policy 3.14 requirements.
 The South Dakota Board of Regents has partnered with GeoBlue (Blue Cross/Blue Shield) to provide a quality, affordable health insurance plan.
 All F-1 and J-1 students must purchase a plan from GeoBlue unless they qualify for a health insurance policy waiver.
-To view additional information about the BOR insurance requirement as well as information about health insurance waiver requirements, please visit the Board of Regents website.
+To view information about health insurance waiver requirements, please visit the Board of Regents website.

 All students who meet established criteria are obligated to demonstrate immunity to measles, mumps and rubella.